Frequently Asked Questions

 Q: I want to complete the degree completely online.
 Is that possible?

-A: While you can complete most of your degree online—depending upon the concentration you select—the required HUM 510 course is still only available in an in-person delivery format.
-If you would like to learn more about online options, contact the Graduate Program Director at email@example.com.
+A: Yes, you can complete the degree online.
+You may not be able to do every concentration online, but the degree is completely online.
+If you would like to learn more about online options, contact the Graduate Program Director at email@example.com

 Q: Why doesn’t Wilson offer graduate courses during the J-term?
 I’d like to get one done quickly.